 If you’re having trouble finding contracts with shippers on your own, you can also work with a freight broker.
 Freight brokers connect you with shippers who have loads to move.

-Brokers help find you work, so you don’t have to work only with shippers directly.
+Brokers help you find work, so you don’t have to work directly with shippers.
 They’ll determine the loads’ rates, match you with loads in specific locations, and connect you with loads that work for your schedule.

 3. Contract with a dispatching service.